 Feel

-With an LC9 handling background, I found the EC9s with the same feel.
-This pocket pistol has its four sides textured, offering an excellent rough non-abrasive grip texture.
-The slight swelling toward its back end offers ample hold space for the pinky, ring, and middle fingers.
+With a background in handling the LC9, I found the EC9s to have a similar feel.
+This pocket pistol features textured sides on all four surfaces, providing an excellent non-abrasive grip.
+The slight swelling towards the back end offers ample space for a comfortable hold with the pinky, ring, and middle fingers.

 How Does It Shoot: EC9S Sights and Shoots